BlackTHUNDER strikes twice: rest-frame Balmer-line absorption and high Eddington accretion rate in a Little Red Dot at $z=7.04$: Discussion

-While radiation pressure should normally be able to clear this gas, several conditions in the early Universe may favour gas accumulation.
+Since dense $n=2$ absorbers are rare in normal AGN \citep{maiolino+2024x}, accretion or black-hole feedback should normally be able to clear this gas.
+However, several conditions in the early Universe may favour gas accumulation.
 Accreting gas at early times would naturally have low angular momentum \citep[since low-angular momentum gas would collapse earlier and more efficiently; e.g.,][]{renzini2025}, leading to a high accretion rate towards the innermost regions of proto-galaxies, where massive black holes dominate the gravitational potential.
-The compact nature of LRDs naturally agrees with a low-angular-momentum budget, and the high black-hole to total mass fraction supports scenarios of black-hole dominated galaxies \citepalias{ji+2025}.
+The compact nature of LRDs naturally agrees with a low-angular-momentum budget \citep{loeb2024,pacucci+loeb2025}, and the high black-hole to total mass fraction supports scenarios of black-hole dominated galaxies \citepalias{ji+2025}.

 While radiation pressure would push the gas outwards, high gas density, metals and dust just outside the sublimation zone would favour gas cooling.
 At the same time, the very low metallicity and dust content of newly accreted gas mean that its coupling to the accretion-disc radiation is essentially driven by the Thomson cross section, not by dust absorption.
 This is different from later epochs and from more evolved galaxies, where dust in the ISM increases the coupling with radiation up to ten- or hundred-fold relative to the Thomson cross section \citep{fabian+2008}.
 If this gas is stalling due to weak radiation pressure, it would naturally have a high degree of turbulence, but negligible radial velocity, consistent with observations.
 Its accumulation would lead to high covering factors, also consistent with observations.